 - Reduced installation costs compared to rigid liners

-- Versatility of liner makes it suitable for DIY jobs
+- The versatility of liner makes it suitable for DIY jobs

 - Less frequent cleaning required due to reduced creosote build-up

-- Liner can be removed for easy cleaning and maintenance
+- The liner can be removed for easy cleaning and maintenance

 - Metal flexible liners have a limited lifespan